ayumi-cloud/sc-main/README.md

 ## Databases

+Below is a list of databases we have tested Summer CMS against our stability tests for optimal performance.

 ### MySQL

 - MySQL 5.7.7 or greater (we recommend the latest version of MySQL, which can be found here: [Latest Release](https://www.mysql.com/)).